Virginia-class submarine: History

-O'Rourke wrote in 2004 that, "Compared to a one-yard strategy, approaches involving two yards may be more expensive but offer potential offsetting benefits."
-Among the claims of "offsetting benefits" that O'Rourke attributes to supporters of a two-facility construction arrangement is that it "would permit the United States to continue building submarines at one yard even if the other yard is rendered incapable of building submarines permanently or for a sustained period of time by a catastrophic event of some kind", including an enemy attack.

-To get the submarine's price down to $2 billion per submarine in FY-05 dollars, the Navy instituted a cost-reduction program to shave off approximately $400 million of each submarine's price tag.
+To get the submarine's price down to $2 billion each in fiscal year 2005 (FY-05) dollars, the Navy instituted a cost-reduction program to shave off about $400 million of each submarine's price tag.
 The project was dubbed "2 for 4 in 12", referring to the Navy's desire to buy two boats for $4 billion in FY-12.
 Under pressure from Congress, the Navy opted to start buying two boats per year in FY-11, meaning that officials would not be able to get the $2 billion price tag before the service started buying two submarines per year.
-However, program manager Dave Johnson said at a conference on 19 March 2008 that the program was only $30 million away from achieving the $2 billion price goal, and would reach that target on schedule.
+However, program manager Dave Johnson said at a conference on 19 March 2008 that the program was only $30 million away from achieving the $2 billion price goal and would reach that target on schedule.
+Improvements in shipbuilding technology have trimmed production costs below the $1.8 billion projected fiscal year 2009 dollars.

-The Virginia-class Program Office received the David Packard Excellence in Acquisition Award in 1996, 1998, and 2008 "for excelling in four specific award criteria: reducing life-cycle costs; making the acquisition system more efficient, responsive, and timely; integrating defense with the commercial base and practices; and promoting continuous improvement of the acquisition process."
+The Virginia-class Program Office received the David Packard Excellence in Acquisition Award in 1996, 1998, and 2008 "for excelling in four specific award criteria: reducing life-cycle costs; making the acquisition system more efficient, responsive, and timely; integrating defense with the commercial base and practices; and promoting continuous improvement of the acquisition process".

 In December 2008, the Navy signed a $14 billion contract with General Dynamics and Northrop Grumman to supply eight submarines.
-The contract required the delivery of one submarine in each of fiscal 2009 and 2010, and two submarines on each of fiscal 2011, 2012, and 2013.
+The contract required the delivery of one submarine in each of FY-09 and FY-10, and two submarines in each of FY-11, FY-12, and FY-13.
 This contract was designed to bring the Navy's Virginia-class fleet to 18 submarines.
-In December 2010, the United States Congress passed a defense authorization bill that expanded production to two subs per year.
+In December 2010, the United States Congress passed a defense authorization bill that expanded production to two submarines per year.
 Two submarine-per-year production resumed on 2 September 2011 with commencement of construction.